andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

       neighbor IPv4-UNDERLAY-PEERS activate
 ```

-The added Loopback0 interface is used for overlay peering as we will see a bit later in the BGP summary and routes.
-Then the IP prefix is created and mapped to the route map telling BGP only redistribute the overlay loopback interfaces subnet.
+The added Loopback0 interface is used for BGP EVPN sessions as we will see a bit later in the BGP summary and routes.
+Then the IP prefix is created and mapped to the route map telling BGP only redistribute the EVPN overlay loopback interfaces subnet.
 There is no need to redistribute the underlay peer to peer links as they are directly connected.
 The sole reason for using BGP also in the underlay (plus all the benefits of using BGP, scalability, robustness, less management overhead) is to achieve reachability of Loopback0 as a stable endpoint for EVPN BGP sessions.

+Later on I will add another Loopback interface (Loopback1) for VXLAN and a corresponding prefix-list on my leaf switches, which is also part of the underlay configuration.
+I have not added it yet as I want to add it in the VXLAN section.
+This additional Loopback interface is part of the BGP in the underlay and being redistributed there.

 AS table: